Model complexity

 plotQDoF(m, main = "DoF plot (robust)")

-In this case both plots demonstrate quite similar behavior, however if they look differently it can be an indicator for a presence of outliers.
-The DoF plots work only if data driven method is used for computing of critical limits.
+In this case both plots demonstrate quite similar behavior, however if they look different it can be an indicator of the presence of outliers.
+The DoF plots work only if a data-driven method is used for computing of critical limits.

 Below you can see two Extreme plots made for the same data as the previous example.
-The left plot show results for calibration set for number of components in the PCA model equal to 2 and 3.
-The right plot show the results for the test set.
+The left plot shows results for calibration set for number of components in the PCA model equal to 2 and 3.
+The right plot shows the results for the test set.

 Xc = simdata$spectra.c